 Zip the folder and contact Support

-You will be left with a folder named after the endpoint's hostname and a string indicating the time that the Tool ran.
+The Agent Health Check tool produces a 7Zip file named after the endpoint's hostname and a string indicating the time that the tool ran.